 Agricultural Benefits Program

-Agricultural Benefit Loan Program
+Agricultural Benefit Loan and Grant Programs

 The Agricultural Benefit Program has been established by the Imperial County Board of Supervisors to mitigate losses to agricultural production, jobs, and our local economy resulting from renewable energy development on farmland in Imperial County.